 - When humidity is high, say over about 60%, air temperature is up, the body’s ability to dissipate internal heat produced during exercise is impaired.
-So you may need to reduce your speed or continued walking during these extreme conditions because it could result in heat exhaustion or perhaps heat stroke
+So you may need to reduce your speed or continued walking during these extreme conditions because it could result in heat exhaustion or perhaps heat stroke.

 - On warm days, wear light, loose clothing that will allow air to circulate around the body and thus improve the body’s ability to stay cool.

-- If the sun is strong, a hat or a visor may be advisable and smear of petroleum jelly across the forehead just above the eyebrows will prevent sweat from running into your eyes.
+- If the sun is strong, a hat or a visor may be advisable and a smear of petroleum jelly across the forehead just above the eyebrows will prevent sweat from running into your eyes.